 CAB works with several partners to address technical issues on an international basis.

-The Federation of European Window and Curtain Walling Manufacturers’ Associations (FAECF) is comprised of 12 national associations of the metal construction industry, including CAB:
+The Federation of European Window and Curtain Walling Manufacturers’ Associations (FAECF) involves 6 national associations for the metal construction industry, including CAB, and Qualicoat:

 - AMFT (Austria)